 - Name a category member that begins with a certain letter.
 Ex: Name a fruit that starts with A.

 Advanced Naming Therapy also includes a fun category generation exercise.
 It includes over 200 categories and constraints with a count-down timer, adjustable target number, and on-screen audio recording.
-Download the full app for iOS now, or try the FREE Lite version.
+Download the full app for iOS or Android now, or try the FREE Lite version.